bookinfolab/start-here/README.md

 - [[WIP] Task-009 - Build and Push container image for `mysql`]()
 - [[WIP] Task-010 - Include `mysql` on compose to integrating with `ratings`]()
 - [[WIP] Task-011 - Add a `Load Balancer` for `ratings`]()

+---
+> This journey is based on [istio example app](https://istio.io/latest/docs/examples/bookinfo/).